A-Nuru/Deploying-a-ML-Model-on-Heroku-with-FastAPI/README.md

 ## Set up S3

 * In your CLI environment install the<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank"> AWS CLI tool</a>.
-* In the navigation bar in the Udacity classroom select **Open AWS Gateway** and then click **Open AWS Console**.
-You will not need the AWS Access Key ID or Secret Access Key provided here.
-* From the Services drop down select S3 and then click Create bucket.
-* Give your bucket a name, the rest of the options can remain at their default.

 To use your new S3 bucket from the AWS CLI you will need to create an IAM user with the appropriate permissions.
 The full instructions can be found <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console" target="_blank">here</a>, what follows is a paraphrasing: